Token-Modification Adversarial Attacks for Natural Language Processing: A Survey: Search methods

-The simplest scoring function directly calculates the loss increase of the transformation.
-This measures the impact exactly, however the approach is slow---particularly for large models.
-Hence a popular alternative is to use a \textit{gradient-based} scoring function that uses some variant of $\partial l/\partial \vx$: a first-order approximation of the effect on $l$ when changing elements of $\vx$.\footnote{Some attacks (e.g. \cite{Papernot2016CraftingRNN}) instead use the Jacobian matrix $\partial f(x)/\partial \vx$ and directly change model predictions, but the loss-function approach is predominant.}.
-Since the gradient approximates the direction of steepest loss increase, transformations can be ranked by their dot product $\partial l/\partial \vx \cdot (g(\vx) - \vx) $, where the vector $g(\vx) - \vx$ measures the relative change in input-space of a transformation $g$.
-Both the direction and the magnitude of this vector are important, so dot product is a better metric to use than cosine similarity.
+The simplest scoring function calculates the increase in loss directly due to the transformation.
+While exact, this method is computationally expensive because it requires a forward and backward pass through the model for each candidate transformation, which becomes prohibitive for large models.

+A widely-used alternative is to use a \textit{gradient-based} scoring function \citep[e.g.][]{Yoo2021Towards, dontsearch}, which employs the gradient of the loss with respect to the input, denoted as $\partial l/\partial \vx$.
+This gradient serves as a first-order approximation of how the loss $l$ changes when elements of $\vx$ are altered.\footnote{Some attacks \citep[e.g.][]{Papernot2016CraftingRNN} instead use the Jacobian matrix $\partial f(x)/\partial \vx$ and directly change model predictions. } The transformations are then ranked based on their dot product with the gradient, $\partial l/\partial \vx \cdot (g(\vx) - \vx)$, where $g(\vx) - \vx$ represents the relative change in the input due to the transformation $g$.

-The gradient approximation only needs a single backwards pass through the model, but requires the adversary can access model parameters (\textit{white-box} attack).
-It also has two implicit assumptions: that $l$ is close to linear around $\vx$, and that all other features are fixed when evaluating the importance of a single feature \cite{Singla19UnderstandingImpacts}.
-In most cases probably neither assumption holds, but regardless the search method usually can find a successful adversarial example.
+This gradient-based approach is faster, requiring only a single backward pass, but it assumes the adversary has access to the model parameters (\textit{white-box} attack).
+It also rests on two assumptions: that the loss function $l$ is nearly linear around $\vx$, and that other features remain constant when evaluating a single feature's importance \citep{Singla19UnderstandingImpacts}.
+While these assumptions may not always hold, the method is generally effective in finding successful adversarial examples.

-\cite{Wallace2020Imitation} use a hybrid approach which has advantages of both approaches: the speed of the gradient approximation, and the accuracy of direct-checking.
+As a compromise, \citet{Wallace2020Imitation} use a hybrid approach which has advantages of both approaches: the speed of the gradient approximation, and the accuracy of direct-checking.
 They first use the gradient approximation to create a shortlist of the top $k$ transformations across all tokens in $Ex$.
 They then find the best transformation by directly checking the loss change of each.

-Below we present common search algorithms.
-Search methods either stop when the adversary goal is reached or when the constraints prevent them from searching further.